stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ![C4 System Context Diagram](/diagrams/PBL3-2024-system-context-diagram.svg)

 In the context of a smart city, this system is an asset for optimizing human resource management.
-By integrating this system into the city's infrastructure through data-driven insights (demand predictions) and citizen engagement (suggestions of educational material) , it enhances the city's capacity to anticipate and meet evolving labor demands.
+By integrating this system into the city's infrastructure through data-driven insights (demand predictions) and citizen engagement (suggestions of educational material), it enhances the city's capacity to anticipate and meet evolving labor demands.
 Ultimately, this product contributes to the overarching objective of creating a more efficient and citizen-centric urban environment.

 ### Product Functions

-- Allowing citizens to choose their desired occupational goal and receive different data regarding their choice
+- Allow citizens to select a career goal and receive customized resources based on it
-- View News on their current or desired occupation
-- View Demand data from previous years and future predictions
-- View Job postings
-- View potential educational material for their desired goal
-- Allowing smart city managers to view different data on citizens and creating demand
-- Post number of employees needed for a job
-- View unemployment data based of groups of occupations and location
-- Post educational material for citizens
+- Allow citizens to explore news, educational material, job postings, employment trends, employment forecasts, and projected demand for each occupation.
+- Provide engagement data and employment trend forecasts to assist smart city managers in predicting future demand.

 ### Use Cases